mobby45/ww-poptracker/README.md

 ## Credits

-@Ouro-dev, the original author of the tracker
+@Ouro-dev, the original author of the tracker, Mysteryem the official maintainer

 3D map renders by VGCartography
 	https://www.deviantart.com/vgcartography